-Anasarca is general swelling of the whole body that can occur when the tissues of the body retain too much fluid.
-The condition is also known as extreme generalized edema.
+Anasarca, or extreme generalized edema, is a general swelling of the whole body.
+It can occur when the tissues of the body retain too much fluid.

 Accumulation of fluid may occur due to any illnesses and conditions that change the proteins of the body, affect the balance of fluids, or create abnormalities in the blood vessels or lymphatic system.